 Lard, first introduced to Mexican shores by the Spanish, remains the fat of choice in the traditional Mexican kitchen, thanks to its rich depth of flavor.
 It's used in the production of flour tortillas and tamales, and for frying all sorts of antojitos (masa- and tortilla-based snacks).
 Lard is key to traditional carnitas and chicharrón, and the go-to frying fat for beans, nuts, bread, and chilies.

 In Mexico, lard is sold by the pound, in gigantic vats at butcher counters.
-In the United States, butcher counters or Mexican grocery stores are still the best place to buy it, unless you make your own.
+In the United States, butcher counters or Mexican grocery stores are still the best places to buy it, unless you make your own.
 (Avoid the blocks of lard sold in supermarkets' refrigerated sections, which tend to have a strange texture and not much flavor.)
 Lard should be stored in an airtight container in the refrigerator, where it will keep for several months, if not longer.